AriyanSD/Task-Manager/README.md

 ## 🌐 Live Demo

-The project is deployed on PythonAnywhere:
+The project is deployed on PythonAnywhere ,the debugg mode still is active:
 **https://ariyansd.pythonanywhere.com/**

 ### Test Accounts